devops4me/safedb.net/README.md

 Logout NEVER TOUCHES the lock file (it could have moved on multiple times so only login can act on it).

-However logout DELETES the cipher.file intra-sessionary ciphertext that can be unlocked by branch key to retrieve the content key.
+However logout DELETES the cipher.file branch ciphertext that can be unlocked by branch key to retrieve the content key.
 This action renders it impossible to read or write any data from logged in book.

 A subsequent login can again re-instate this privilege.